-“We used an optical network to experimentally confirm how this spooky type of entanglement can be shared over not just two, but three or more distinct optical systems,” Dr Seiji Armstrong, from the Quantum Computing Centre Node at ANU, said.
+“We used an optical network to experimentally confirm how this spooky type of entanglement can be shared over not just two, but three or more distinct optical systems,” Dr. Seiji Armstrong, from the Quantum Computing Center Node at ANU, said.

 Previously, this sort of entanglement had been studied for only two systems.